 Botanically, it belongs to the Cucurbitaceae or gourd family of vegetables and closely related to other winter squash varieties such as pumpkin, delicata, butternut squash, hubbard, spaghetti, Japanese kuri hokkaido, calabaza, etc.

 Scientific name: C. pepo var. turbinata.

 |Acorn squash.
 Note for deep lobed, dark green fruits.
 Courtesy: twistedstringknits|

 They come in a variety of colors and sizes dark green, yellow, yellow-orange, variegated; however, the most common variety of acorn squash is dark green type.
 Inside, however, the flesh of acorn squash is golden-yellow, just as in pumpkins.

-Acorn squash nutrition is relatively higher in calories than pumpkin and pattypan.
-100 grams of raw fruit holds 40 calories, almost the same as for butternut squash (45 cal).
-Besides, it carries no saturated fats or cholesterol.
-Its peel is a good source of dietary fiber.
+Acorn squash nutrition is relatively higher in calories than pumpkin and pattypans.
+100 grams of raw fruit holds 40 calories; almost the same as that of butternuts (45 cal).
+It carries no saturated fats or cholesterol.
+Also, its peel is a good source of dietary fiber.

 Fresh fruits carry relatively modest amounts of vitamin-A than pumpkin; provide about 367 IU per 100 g.
 Vitamin-A is important for cell growth and development, and for good vision.